SaruShinobie/lobotomy-modpack/README.md

-# lobotomy-mod-pack
+# `lobotomy-mod-pack`
-### All the mods running on the lobotomy land server, their associated links, and their descriptions.
 ![logo](logo-small.png)

+# Description
+This repository contains all the mods running on the lobotomy land server, their associated links, and their descriptions.
+This list should be updated fairly often.

-# Libraries and API's
+## Libraries and API's

 ### [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin)